One of my favorite theme is gardening and I love having the children make paper plate sunflowers ... they always turn out so cute!!

 You can learn more about becoming a member here.

 The free membership printable this week is Flower Match and Clip for visual discrimination and fine motor development.
 I printed two copies on cardstock paper ... cut them out and laminated them.

 Children find the flower cards that match and then clip them together with clothespins or large plastic paper clips.
 There are twenty different flower cards to match but you can put out as many or as few as you wish.

 You can grab the patterns below for free until Sunday May 13th ... after that date they will only be available in the member's section which is also where I have added Flower Letter Tracing.

-I made shape punching strips for the children to work on shape identification and fine motor skills.
-I printed them on cardstock paper but you can also use regular paper.
+I made a set of flower themed cutting strips for the children to work on their scissor and fine motor skills.
+They can be printed on both cardstock and regular paper.

 number tracing calendar